 First, let’s understand the word “calibrate” itself a bit better.
 The word has a few different meanings, depending on its context.

 In the context of lab research, it typically means adjusting or standardizing your equipment so it can be more precise.
-This can include marking the graduations on a measuring device, or figuring out how much an instrument deviates from standard and adjusting for that difference.
+This can include marking the graduations on a measuring device, or figuring out how much an instrument deviates from the standard and adjusting for that difference.